Hardi-St/MobaLedLib/README.md

 - Improved the scrolling in the userform others
 - Added a scroll bar to description in the TreeView dialog
 - As ESP32 is no longer experimental set library U8g2 to mandatory
 - Motorola II protocol for interface Arduino
 - Allow relative path in ImageBoxAdder
 - Reload all Icons when running GenReleaseVersion
 - Support of BETA update directly from github
 - Add the build date as a tooltip to the version information cell
 - Add Excel version check
 - Add library external command processing

 *Bugfixes*
-- Corrected start focus and tab index of the Userform_Other (Prior sometimes the 'Abort' button had the focus)
 - Solved problem if the user has no additional board installed.
 In this case the "packages" directory  has to be created in C:\Users\<Name>\AppData\Local\Arduino15\
+- Adapted the cmd files to work with 32 bit windows (Arduino is installed to "Program Files" and not to "Program Files (x86)")
+- Corrected start focus and tab index of the Userform_Other (Prior sometimes the 'Abort' button had the focus)
 - Added "On Error Resume Next" to prevent crash with Office 365 in EnableDisableAllButtons()
 - Replaced ".Add2" by ".Add" in Sort_by_Column because this new function is not supported by Office 365
 - (Hopefully) prevent formatting the "Start LEDNr" as date by setting the NumberFormat to "General" when importing files.
-- Adapted the cmd files to work with 32 bit windows (Arduino is installed to "Program Files" and not to "Program Files (x86)")
 - Fixed bug when loadimg the Excel File.
-Thge Pattern Configurator icons in the lines have been deleted
+The Pattern Configurator icons in the lines have been deleted
 - Fix issue on Scroll in UserForm_Other (focus lost)
 - Prevent crash when the TreeView is closed with the 'x' button and reopened again
 - Fix some typos in start page text